CarlKCarlK/serials/README.md

 **Release**: When the value is what you wish.

+## Wiring

+See the [slides](https://slides.com/u007d/srug-2024-06#/6) from the June, 2024 Seattle Rust User Group meeting for the wiring diagram.
+Press the down arrow to the slide for each step.
+This design shows one resistor for each display digit.
+Alternatively, you can use one resistor for each segment for slightly more even brightness.

 ## Tools & Debugging

 This is project is setup to use `probe-rs`.
 The setup is based on